kwinter745321/myHA/Videos/video64/README.md

  - roundc3.yaml - Manages the hardware and LVGL UI for the DIYmalls ESP32-2424S012
  - roundlcd.yaml - Manages the hardware and LVGL UI for the Waveshare 1.28 inch Touch Display

+# Extra-information

+Found a chematic for the DIYmalls 1.28 Touch Display with ESP32-C3 (ESP32-2424S012).